Nikko-the-cat/GML-Classes/README.md

 # GML-Classes

 An extension script for GML providing some OOP features.
+Works only in GameMaker Studio 2.3+

 ![example](https://marketplacecdn.yoyogames.com/images/assets/10050/screenshots/21295_original.png?1626456028)